adlidev/kube-orb/README.md

 # kube-orb

-Watching logs across a Kubernetes cluster usually means juggling multiple `kubectl logs` windows and grepping after the fact. kube-orb streams `kubectl logs -f` from every pod in your selected deployments into one merged, colorized view — and lets you filter, highlight, and search *while it's streaming*.
+Watching logs across a Kubernetes cluster usually means juggling multiple `kubectl logs` windows and grepping after the fact, or writing complex regex just to add a couple of filters. kube-orb streams `kubectl logs -f` from every pod in your selected deployments into one merged, colorized view — and lets you filter, highlight, and search *while it's streaming*.

 Built with [Textual](https://textual.textualize.io/), kube-orb is a full terminal UI: an interactive setup wizard walks you through picking a namespace,